 The video will explain how to navigate Explorehealthinsurance.com

-Some helpful tips for purchasing health coverage include:
+Helpful tips for purchasing health coverage:

 - Use your state market place/exchange to get financial assistance through an advanced premium tax credit (Subsidy).